Review: The Mediasonic HOMEWORX Digital Converter Box HW130STB

 Setting Up a USB Drive or Stick

 There’s a USB port right on the front of the box where you can plug in a USB drive or flash stick.
-I chose the latter since I had a bunch laying around.
+I chose the latter since I had a bunch lying around.

 I plugged it in, and the unit immediately recognized it, but I couldn’t get it to work at first.
 I went into the menus and realized that I had to initialize it first.
 After I did that, it worked fine.